 What is the local currency in Curaçao?

-Prices all over the island are stated in the national currency, the Netherlands Antillean Guilder (ANG).
+Prices across the island are denoted in the official currency, the Netherlands Antillean Guilder (ANG).
+In stores, the price in guilders may be presented as ANG or NAFl.

 Curaçao Currency to USD